-2 021 S trategic Objectives: Ü Ö \geq Ğ Status: 6E Evaluate energy self-generation with the primary goal of decreasing overall energy costs and reliance on the energy grid, and recommend policy options for consideration < Ongoing.
-6F Improve recycled water quality to increase appeal and acceptability of recycled water to current and future users < Ongoing.
-7A Negotiate a new National Pollutant Discharge Elimination System (NPDES) permit with the Regional Water Quality Control Board \ Application efforts for the new permit continued during Quarter 4.
-7B Stay current on proposed state and federal legislation that could positively or negatively impact NapaSan's current or future operations \ Ongoing.
-7C Compliance with permits and reporting requirements. > Ongoing.
+2 021 S trategic Objectives: Complete On Track Watch Delayed Status: 6D Develop a partnership with cities of Napa and American Canyon, if possible, to complete a preliminary feasibility study for developing a "purified water" potable reuse program < Discussions occurring as part of the Drought Contingency Plan.
+6E Evaluate energy self-generation with the primary goal of decreasing overall energy costs and reliance on the energy grid, and recommend policy options for consideration ~ Ongoing.
+6F Improve recycled water quality to increase appeal and acceptability of recycled water to current and future users ~ Ongoing.
+7A Negotiate a new National Pollutant Discharge Elimination System (NPDES) permit with the Regional Water Quality Control Board ~ Application efforts for the new permit continued during Quarter 1.
+7B Stay current on proposed state and federal legislation that could positively or negatively impact NapaSan's current or future operations ~ Ongoing.
+7C Compliance with permits and reporting requirements. ~ Ongoing.